 Principles of narrative

-The interdisciplinary nature of narrative study creates many lenses through which to view narrative, its nature and effects.
-These principles of narrative — at the intersections of biology, narrative theory, and modeling & simulation — form the foundation of this approach to communications.
+These principles sit at the intersections of biology, narrative theory, and modeling & simulation, and form the foundation of No Lip Service’s approach to narrative communications.

 Stories are useful, not true.